wso2/docs-ei/en/micro-integrator/docs/setup/deployment/migrating-from-ei-6.x.x.md

 Configration management was handled in WSO2 EI 6.x versions via multiple files such as `carbon.xml`, `synapse.properties`, `axis2.xml` and etc.

-Micro Inegator of EI 7.1 provides a new configuration model where all of the product configurations are primarily managed by a single configuration file named `deployment.toml` (resides in the `<MI_HOME>/conf` directory).
+Micro Integrator of EI 7.1 provides a new configuration model where all of the product configurations are primarily managed by a single configuration file named `deployment.toml` (resides in the `<MI_HOME>/conf` directory).

 The logging configurations are managed with log4j2 whereas it was done with log4j in EI 6.x series (Prior to EI 6.6.0).